MeghanBomberger/JS-CreateJS/tasks.md

 ### 1.2 - Listen for DOMContentLoaded

 `@listen-domcontentloaded`, open `app.js` and add an event listener to the `document`.
-Listen to the `DOMContentLoaded` event.
+Listen for the `DOMContentLoaded` event.
 The event handler should be an anonymous function.

 ### 1.3 - Keycode Constants